 This review is as much a result of diskurso.com’s own take on the show as of our interview with the artists conducted by Jojo Soria de Veyra and Marcel Antonio at the University of the Philippines College of Fine Arts

 ANTHROPOLOGY is all about the Other.
 And even when this social science concerns itself with selves, with the Us, it is its tradition to look at that Us subject mentally from Above, or from Without, even while it realizes its own ready and mundane immersion within this subject’s psychological being, this subject’s Us-ness, or Me-ness within that Us.
 Thus, it looks—or makes that effort to look—at this Us, or this I within the Us, as an Other.

-It is from this awareness of anthropological distance that we found this little, almost obscure, show curated by anthropologist and painter Poch Naval, titled Otherness, to be of such large potential for a bigger show that we wish it was truly just a pilot show aiming for a broader stroke in a larger space, involving substantially more than the four artists in the mini-show that we found hidden at that nook of a gallery called AltroMondo at The Picasso Boutique.
+It is from this awareness of anthropological distance that we found this little, almost obscure, show curated by anthropologist and painter Poch Naval, titled Otherness, to be of such large potential for a bigger version of itself that we wish it was truly just a pilot show aiming for a broader stroke in a larger space, involving substantially more than the four artists in that mini-exhibition that we found hidden at that nook of a gallery called AltroMondo at The Picasso Boutique.
 It had been there since September 28, closing only yesterday, November 5; the pieces will remain at the gallery's "virtual backroom" for half a year from today, however, to continue to be available to patrons.

-Let us illustrate what we expressed as the potential of this show—for a bigger Otherness event—simply by decoding for you how the phenomenological concept of “otherness” displayed itself in each of the four participants in this group exhibition and how their collective “otherness” shaped itself for a context bigger than each of the four.
+Let us illustrate what we expressed as the potential of this show to become a bigger Otherness version of itself simply by decoding for you how the phenomenological concept of “otherness” displayed itself in each of the four participants in this group exhibition and how their collective “otherness” shaped itself for a context bigger than each of them.